 Caulk is commonly used by craftsmen and DIYers everywhere as the product can be used to seal and cover various surfaces in the home.
-But, most people wonder if caulk can be painted.
-So, can you?
+But, can you paint over caulk?

-You can paint over caulk as long as the compound gets dry before the paint is applied.
-This is because most caulk pastes are made from a combination of latex and acrylic materials which makes the product paintable.
+Yes, you can paint over caulk as long as the caulk is dry before the paint is applied.
+Most caulk pastes are made from a combination of latex and acrylic materials which makes the product paintable.
 However, not all types of caulks can be painted over.

 This post reveals all you need to know about applying paint over caulk including a 5-step strategy to carry out the task.
 So let’s dive in.